12 Simple Habits to Naturally Boost Your Immune System

-You’ve probably heard about the health benefits of turmeric, a trendy spice often found in curry dishes that you can easily sprinkle on veggies and pasta, too.
-The reason it’s so great for your wellness is because of its anti-inflammatory and antioxidant properties, providing you with a strong system to fight of sickness, says Elliott.
+You’ve probably heard about the health benefits of turmeric, a spice that’s been trending, but has been used in curry dishes for centuries.
+The reason it’s so great for your wellness is because of its anti-inflammatory and antioxidant properties, providing you with a strong system to fight sickness, says Dr. Elliott.
 In fact, here are more things that happen when you eat more turmeric.

 Look for produce high in quercitin

 In addition to anti-inflammatory foods and those packed with antioxidants, Elliott suggests trying fruits and veggies that have quercitin.
-This is a plant pigment or flavonoid that boosts the immune system and blocks histamine—the chemical that releases in the setting of allergies and infection, causing redness congestion, and swelling, Elliott explains.
-Kale, tomatoes, broccoli, raw asparagus, capers, and blueberries all contain high amounts.
-Learn what happens to your body when you don’t get enough fruits and veggies.
+This is a plant pigment, or flavonoid, that boosts the immune system and blocks histamine—the chemical that releases in the setting of allergies and infection, causing redness congestion, and swelling.

 Get some ginger

-Ginger is another one of Elliott’s go-to inflammation-fighting foods.
+Ginger is another one of Dr. Elliott’s go-to inflammation-fighting foods.
 “This is my favorite, because not only can you ingest it, you can also create a humidified treatment with boiling water and fresh ginger for breathing in, which helps decrease inflammation in your lungs and sinuses,” she says.

 Also, chronic drinking can suppress the production of certain blood cells, upping the risk of infection.
 Now, you’ll want to brush up on these 20 tips from people who never get sick.